Mahiimhetre/Mahesh-demo/README.md

 # Mahesh-demo
-This is my first Gi Repository.
+This is my first Git Repository.